ZinebELHALLA/Repository/README.md

 - Express.js
 - Node.js
 - MySQL
+- Python

 ## Getting Started

-Here are step-by-step instructions to set up and run your VoiceLearn project locally:
+Here are step-by-step instructions to set up and run  VoiceLearn project locally:

 ### Prerequisites
 - **Git**: Ensure you have Git installed.
 If not, download and install it from [git-scm.com](https://git-scm.com).